corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 For a network member, examples include:
 * registering with an MGM to join a network
 * managing network data sent from the MGM
-* and periodically syncing network data with the MGM.
+* periodically syncing network data with the MGM

 The timer metrics of the membership worker focus on the areas mentioned above.
 Specifically, the timer metrics cover:
 * each stage of registration on both the MGM and membership side,